 Interestingly, unlike an IRA, using nonrecourse financing to purchase real estate will not trigger the UBIT/UBTI tax since it will not be treated as Unrelated Debt Financed Income (exception exists for 401(k) qualified retirement plans but not IRAs under Internal Revenue Code Section 514(c)(9).

-The type of income that generally could subject a 401(k) or Solo 401K to UBIT or UBTI is income generated from the following sources:
+The type of income that generally could subject a 401(k) or Solo 401(k) to UBIT is income generated from the following sources:

 - Income from the operations of an active trade or business through a passsthrough entity (i.e. LLC or partnership).
 For example, a store, restaurant, manufacturing business, real estate development company.